 The German specialists offer cardiac catheterization both for diagnostic and treatment of cardiac problems.
 Our heart is a muscle which functions uninterruptedly and thus needs abundant supply of blood and oxygen.
-Although the heart is constantly pumping blood, vascular plexus providing the cardiac muscle with blood and oxygen accomplishes a very important function.
+Although the heart is constantly pumping blood, vascular plexus provides the cardiac muscle with blood and oxygen accomplishes a very important function.

-According to the results of examination, doctors select the method of treatment: artery dilatation by means of balloon catheter, removing the clots by medical treatment or heart surgery.
-The surgeon gains access to the coronary vessels under local anesthesia through the right side of inguinal region or through the vascular plexus near the wrist.
-From there cardiac catheter approaches the coronary vessels.
+According to the results of the examination, doctors select the method of treatment: artery dilatation by means of balloon catheter, removing the clots by medical treatment or heart surgery.
+The surgeon gains access to the coronary vessels under local anesthesia through the right side of the inguinal region or through the vascular plexus near the wrist.
+From there cardiac catheter approaches to the coronary vessels.

 Cardiac catheterization is a minimally invasive type of cardiac examination.
 Cardiac catheter can be inserted through a venous or arterial blood vessel in inguinal region, crook of the arm or the wrist.
 There are different methods of gaining access depending on the aim of the examination.
 Examination of vessels in venous heart is called right heart catheterization and examination of systemic heart is, correspondingly, called left heart catheterization.
 Left heart catheterization is performed more often than the right one.
 Venous heart catheterization is mainly conducted for visualization of coronary vessels and enlargement of their lumen by means of balloon dilatation.